trussworks/Engineering-Playbook/developing/languages/GO.md

   and should not change the intended usage.
   If you find that an unexported function is complex and needs testing, it might mean it needs to be refactored as it's exported function elsewhere.

+## Context

+### Function First Parameter

+As a general rule, `context.Context` should be passed down through the layers of your program, as this is the conventional Go way [to address "cross cutting concerns"](https://blog.golang.org/context-and-structs#TOC_5.), e.g. cancellation, logging, distributed tracing, or other types of instrumentation (which in other languages might be addressed via Thread Locals or similar constructs).

+At Google, they found this pattern to be so useful that [they require it](https://blog.golang.org/context#TOC_5.).

 ## Packages